preciofishbone/OmniaDocsG2/blocks/community-rollup/index.rst

 General
 ---------
-Here you can add a title for the block in any available tenant language (click the flag to change language).
+Here you can add a title for the block in any available tenant language.

 .. image:: community-rollup-settings-general-v75.png